 In Singapore, Indian and Malay ayahs were also present during the nineteenth century and into the twentieth.
 By the 1930s, however, childcare in the Straits Settlements, and in Hong Kong, was the domain of Chinese amahs.
 But these Indian and Chinese women workers were not only employed in households in South and South-East Asia.
 They also accompanied British families, in considerable numbers, across oceans between Asia, Europe, and Australia.
-And as they journeyed, the cultural symbolism of their role was also transported across and between nations and colonies.
-Their cultural representations, as exotic emblems of empire, were as mobile as the workers themselves.

 The project will make a major historical contribution to international scholarship on domestic work, colonialism, and gender while adding significant new knowledge to Australian histories of labour and migration in global context.